Email Processing in Lua

 helo

-The welcome HELO/EHLO string received from the SMTP client that had sent the email message, or nil if the string is missing/unknown (not provided by the MTA)
+The welcome HELO/EHLO string received from the SMTP client that sent the message, or nil if the string is missing/unknown (not provided by the MTA)

 String